ibm-cloud-docs/power-iaas/modifying-instance.md

 7. Optional: Set **Volume replication with GRS** to on to enable the volume for asynchronous replication.
 The name of the primary location (data center) is displayed.
 From the **Secondary data center** list, select the required secondary location.

     If the **Mixed storage pools in virtual server instances** warning message is displayed, select the following checkboxes:
-    - *I acknowledge snapshots and clones will fail when performed on a set of volumes that are on mixed pools*.
+    - **I acknowledge snapshots and clones will fail when performed on a set of volumes that are on mixed pools**
-    - *I acknowledge volume replication across mixed storage pools will require managing multiple volume replication groups when enabled*.
+    - **I acknowledge volume replication across mixed storage pools will require managing multiple volume replication groups when enabled**

 8. Click the terms and conditions link to read the [IBM Cloud Terms of Use](/docs/overview?topic=overview-terms).
 To continue, select the **I agree to the Terms and conditions** checkbox and then click **Create and Attach**.